pluskid/Mocha.jl/docs/user-guide/regularizer.rst

 ============

 Regularizers add extra penalties or constraints for network parameters to restrict the model complexity.
-The correspondences in Caffe are weight decays.
+The corresponding term used in Caffe is *weight decay*.
-Regularizers and weight decays are equivalent in back-propagation.
-The *conceptual* difference in the forward pass is that when treated as weight decay, they are not considered as parts of the objective function.
-However, in order to save computation, Mocha also omit forward computation for regularizers by default.
+Regularization and weight decay are equivalent in back-propagation.
+The *conceptual* difference in the forward pass is that when treated as weight decay, they are not considered being part of the objective function.
+However, in order to reduce the number of computations, Mocha also omits the forward computation for regularizers by default.
 We choose to use the term regularization instead of weight decay just because it is easier to understand when generalizing to sparse, group-sparse or even more complicated structural regularizations.

 All regularizers have the property ``coefficient``, corresponding to the regularization coefficient.
-During training, a global regularization coefficient can also be specified (see :doc:`user-guide/solver`), that globally scale all local regularization coefficients.
+During training, a global regularization coefficient can also be specified (see :doc:`user-guide/solver`), which globally scales all local regularization coefficients.

 .. class:: NoRegu

-   Regularizer that impose no regularization.
+   Regularizer that imposes no regularization.

 .. class:: L2Regu